 Shetland Sea Cruise, Noss Cliffs and National Nature Reserve, Bressay, Seabirds, Seal Colonies

 During your scenic, approximately three-hour catamaran cruise, your ornithologist, captain and wildlife guide takes you on the ultimate Shetland wildlife experience.
 Enjoy breath-taking vistas and photo opportunities of some of the less-accessible cliffs of Shetland and awesome Noss Cliffs, then cruise around the Noss National Nature Reserve and Bressay to observe Shetland's abundant seabirds, seals, marine life, scenic views, and geology.
 Your tour concludes back at the pier.
-Upon arrival, disembark the catamaran and commence the short walk back to your ship.
+Upon arrival, disembark the catamaran and commence the short walk or shuttle transfer back to your ship.

 Discover the charming villages, unforgettable landscapes and breath-taking coastline of northern Shetland during this panoramic, half-day sightseeing excursion.